• Menu

 Blade Material

 You’ll find carving axes made of various materials, but steel is arguably the most popular.
 One reason?
 Steel will hold its edge much longer than any other material, meaning you won’t have to re-sharpen it as often.
-Look at how thick your axe’s blade is—the thicker it is, typically, the sturdier it will be; sometimes, smaller carvings require a lighter axe, which can be found in thinner models.
+Look at how thick your axe’s blade is—the wider it is, typically, the sturdier it will be; sometimes, more miniature carvings require a lighter axe, which can be found in thinner models.
 Finally, check out where your axe is made: you’re likely getting a higher quality product if you buy an American-made model.

 Price

 There are many options for price, but more often than not, you’ll be faced with choosing between quality and affordability.
-This balance is critical when shopping for an axe because your purchase will serve as a long-term investment.
+This balance is critical when shopping for an axe because your purchase will be a long-term investment.
 You want something that will last a while, but you also don’t want to spend a fortune on an item that will only get limited use each year.
 Ultimately, your price range will determine which axes you can consider purchasing.

 Weight & Balance